-Vibrantly hand painted African Ostrich Egg.
-This Ostrich Egg features various African scenes.
-The authentic Egg stands 8" tall.
-It has a textured surface and sits in a nice metal stand.
-Because of the extreme beauty and craftsmanship of this item, it receives our "Excellent" rating.
-What a great piece for the collector of fine African artwork!
+Beautifully hand painted African Ostrich Egg.
+This Ostrich Egg features a small hut and a village woman walking towards it.
+This authentic Ostrich Egg measures 15" diameter.
+This delicate egg sits on a carved wooden stand depicting flowers.
+Because of the rare beauty and craftsmanship of this item, it receives our "Excellent" rating.
+Great piece for the collector of fine African artwork!

 About the Ostrich - Struthio camelus

 Native to Africa, the ostrich is the world’s largest, flightless birds.
 They can reach a height of up to 9 feet at maturity and weigh over 300 pounds.
 The ostrich has long, powerful legs and is the fastest runners of all birds and can reach speeds of over 40 mph.
 At a full run, their strides can span over 15 feet which allow them to outrun most threats.
 Another unusual fact is that the ostrich only has two toes, while all other birds have three or four.
 With its long neck and large eyes covered by long lashes, it’s appearance has been likened to a camel.

 Their diet consists of vegetation, seeds, insects, snakes, lizards, and rodents.
 Ostriches are well adapted to life on the savanna in southern and central Africa.
 They can withstand hot temperatures and go for extended periods of time without water, getting enough moisture from the plants they eat.

 Ostriches usually live in groups of about ten, with a dominant male and female as leaders.
 They are often found grazing among herds of antelopes and zebras.
 The dominant male has a loud warning call that can be mistaken for a lion’s roar.
 Ostriches will also hiss to show their disapproval.